Spintronic virtual neural network by a voltage controlled ferromagnet for associative memory: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Takayuki Nozaki for valuable discussion on the VCMA effect.
-The authors are also grateful to Takehiko Yorozu for discuss throughout the paper.
+The authors are also grateful to Takehiko Yorozu for discussion throughout the paper.
 T. T. was supported by a JSPS KAKENHI Grant, Number 20H05655.
-Y. I. was supported by a JSPS KAKENHI Grant, Number 23KJ0331.
+Y. I. was supported by a JSPS KAKENHI Grant, Number JP23KJ0331.